 After over four decades of prominence in Hollywood, not many can lay claim to having the career that Harrison Ford has had.
 Whether you’re debating the respective merits of characters Indiana Jones and Han Solo, or you prefer one of his other classic movies like Blade Runner, Ford is cooler, more sophisticated, suave, and sexier than almost any of his peers.
-At 80 years old, the legend is still starring in upcoming films like this summer’s biggest picture, Indiana Jones and the Dial of Destiny.
+At over 80 years old, the legend is still starring in recent films like last summer’s biggest picture, Indiana Jones and the Dial of Destiny.
+He’ll appear in the Marvel Cinematic Universe as the Red Hulk in Captain America: Brave New World in 2025.

 10. Cowboys & Aliens (2011)